-X-Ray Diffraction, Residual Stress, and Cold Work Determination.
 X-ray diffraction (XRD) residual stress measurements are made employing a $\sin^2 \psi$ technique and the diffraction of the radiation appropriate for the alloy.
-It was first verified that the lattice spacing was a linear function of $\sin^2 \psi$ as required for the plane stress linear elastic residual stress model [29-31].
-Subsurface residual stress distributions are determined by making measurements as a function of depth by incremental electropolishing to the final depth.
-Subsurface residual stress measurements are corrected for both the penetration of the radiation into the subsurface stress gradient [29] and for stress relaxation caused by layer removal [32].
-The value of the x-ray elastic constants required to calculate the macroscopic residual stress from the crystal lattice strain is determined in accordance with ASTM E1426-91 [33].
-Systematic errors are monitored per ASTM specification E915.
+It was first verified that the lattice spacing was a linear function of $\sin^2 \psi$ as required for the plane stress linear elastic residual stress model.^{29,30,31} Subsurface residual stress distributions are determined by making measurements as a function of depth by incremental electropolishing to the final depth.
+Subsurface residual stress measurements are corrected for both the penetration of the radiation into the subsurface stress gradient29 and for stress relaxation caused by layer removal.32 The value of the x-ray elastic constants required to calculate the macroscopic residual stress from the crystal lattice strain are determined in accordance with ASTM E1426-91.33 Systematic errors are monitored per ASTM specification E915.

-The $K\alpha_1$ peak breadth is calculated from the Pearson VII function fit used for peak location during macroscopic stress measurement [34].
-The percent cold work is calculated using an empirical relationship established between the material cold working (true plastic strain) and the $K\alpha_1$ line broadening [35].
-The percent cold work is a scalar quantity, taken to be the true plastic strain necessary to produce the diffraction peak width measured based on the empirical relationship.
+The K α_1 peak breadth is calculated from the Pearson VII function fit used for peak location during macroscopic stress measurement.34 The percent cold work is calculated using an empirical relationship established between the material cold working (true plastic strain) and the K α_1 line broadening.35 The percent cold work is a scalar quantity, taken to be the true plastic strain necessary to produce the diffraction peak width measured based on the empirical relationship.